-Your content strategy tool will show you the aggregate number of inbound links to all pieces of content within a topic cluster in your content strategy dashboard.
+The content strategy dashboard will display the aggregate number of inbound links to all pieces of content within a topic.
 In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Marketing > Planning and Strategy > Content Strategy.

 Inbound links from authoritative and relevant sites are considered of higher quality than sites with information that's not relevant to your topic.
 If any low-quality inbound links are present on your subtopic content, you'll see an in-app message that reads Low quality inbound links in the subtopic details on the right sidebar.